- 1Spain: An attractive country for investment

 The main features of this special regime are summarized below:

-The dividends or shares in the income of entities not resident in Spain, and gains deriving from the transfer of the holding, are exempt subject to the requirements and conditions provided for under the exemption method to avoid international double taxation.
+The dividends or shares in the income of entities not resident in Spain, and gains deriving from the transfer of the holding, are exempt subject to the requirements and conditions provided for under the exemption method to avoid international double taxation (and with the same limits).

 As stated, a minimum holding of at least 5% must be owned in the nonresident entity to apply the aforementioned method.
 For the purpose of applying the exemption provided for in the ETVE regime, the minimum holding requirement is deemed to be met if the acquisition value of the holding is over €20 million.